tejten/collibra-cpsh-s3-glue-demo/docs/aws-setup.md

 ![CPSH Glue Demo](./images/create-iam-policy2.png)
 2. IAM → **Users → Create user** → attach the policies (CollibraEdgeGlueCrawlerManager, AmazonS3ReadOnlyAccess, AWSGlueConsoleFullAccess, PassRole - paste `templates/iam/user-inline-policy.json` )
 ![CPSH Glue Demo](./images/create-user.png)
 3. In the user → **Security credentials** → **Create access key**.
 Copy the Access key ID and Secret.
-You’ll paste these in Collibra Edge.
+You can only view the secret at creation time.You’ll paste these in Collibra Edge.

 ## 4) (Optional) Lake Formation
 If Lake Formation governs the catalog, grant the `collibra-glue-crawler-role` the necessary data location & catalog permissions.